mpdn/sqlite-digest/README.md

 sqlite-digest
 =============
 Message digest extension for SQLite3 using OpenSSL.
+Released under the MIT license (see LICENSE for more information).

 SQLite-digest provides three functions for computing hashes in sqlite: `digest`, `sha1` and `md5`.